 An incentive trust can be designed to fit each family's particular situation.
 Some trusts may provide for broad, liberal distributions of trust principal which would essentially distribute the entire trust to the child over a short number of years.
 Other trusts may provide for stiff requirements before a child receives an incentive distribution, assuring that the trust will last for the child's lifetime and beyond.

-Most importantly, the parents should be very involved in the design of the trust in order to insure that it’s the right trust for their family.
+Most importantly, the parents should be very involved in the design of the trust in order to ensure that it's the right trust for their family.